 - Seed or nut butter.
 In case of a nut allergy, sunbutter is great in these cookies.
 If nuts are safe for you, almond butter works great.
 If you eat peanuts, use peanut butter.

 - Add-ins of your choice.
 In these cookies I used M&M’s for their bright colors, chocolate chips and candy eyes.
 Other options for add-ins include raisins, coconut, or pretzels.
-It may seem as though they won’t all stay in the cookies, so you may need to tuck them into the cookies as you form them.
+It may seem as though the add-ins won’t all stay in the cookies, so you may need to tuck them into the cookies as you form them.

-Steps in making Monster cookies
+Steps in making these cookies

 - Preheat your oven to 350 F and line a large baking sheet with parchment paper.
 Combine all your dry ingredients in a bowl.